-- They can access the same or different managed objects under the management scope of MnS A producer.
+- The internal MnS Consumer and external MnS Consumer 1 and 2 can access the same or different managed objects under the management scope of MnS A producer.

-- The operations (i.e., CRUD) or notifications that they can perform on the accessed managed objects are the same or different.
+- The operations (i.e., CRUD) or notifications that internal MnS Consumer and external MnS Consumer 1 and 2 can perform on the accessed managed objects are the same or different.

-- They can or cannot access the same or different performance and fault information associated with the accessible managed objects of MnS A.
+- The internal MnS Consumer and external MnS Consumer 1 and 2 can or cannot access the same or different performance and fault information associated with the accessible managed objects of MnS A.